D7823/UAV_SLAM/Software/README.md

 For ubuntu 18.04, use ros-melodic: http://wiki.ros.org/melodic/Installation/Ubuntu

+Follow the installing instructions and test the environment after installing.
 Tutorials for ROS can be found in: http://wiki.ros.org/ROS/Tutorials